I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-createsampler.md

 <p>The driver can use the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set an error code.
 For more information about setting error codes, see the following Remarks section.</p>

 ## -remarks
 <p>The driver can pass E_OUTOFMEMORY (if the driver runs out of memory) or D3DDDIERR_DEVICEREMOVED (if the device has been removed) in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
 The Direct3D runtime will determine that any other errors are critical.
 If the driver passes any errors, including D3DDDIERR_DEVICEREMOVED, the Direct3D runtime will determine that the handle is invalid; therefore, the runtime will not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroysampler.md">DestroySampler</a> function to destroy the handle that the <i>hSampler</i> parameter specifies.</p>

 <p>The user-mode display driver is not required to create more than 4,096 unique instances of sampler objects on a device at a time. </p>

-<p>The driver can pass E_OUTOFMEMORY (if the driver runs out of memory) or D3DDDIERR_DEVICEREMOVED (if the device has been removed) in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function.
-The Direct3D runtime will determine that any other errors are critical.
-If the driver passes any errors, including D3DDDIERR_DEVICEREMOVED, the Direct3D runtime will determine that the handle is invalid; therefore, the runtime will not call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroysampler.md">DestroySampler</a> function to destroy the handle that the <i>hSampler</i> parameter specifies.</p>

-<p>The user-mode display driver is not required to create more than 4,096 unique instances of sampler objects on a device at a time. </p>